thenineteen/Semiology-Visualisation-Tool/README.md

 * Invasive EEG recording and/ or electrical stimulation, mapping seizure semiology;
 * Multi-modal concordance between brain imaging & neurophysiology (e.g. PET, SPECT, MEG, EEG, fMRI) in pointing towards a highly probable epileptogenic zone.

-The data are also tagged to allow Beaysian filtering of patient semiologies from studies which preselected patients with known brain seziure-region zones (whether this be epileptogenic zones or seizure onset zones) in order to allow mitigation of publications bias which favours temporal lobe epilepsy (e.g. of invasive EEG electrode targets) to allow filtering out specific paper/patient-level priors:
+The data are also tagged to allow Bayesian filtering of patient semiologies from studies which preselected patients with known brain seziure-region zones (whether this be epileptogenic zones or seizure onset zones) in order to allow mitigation of publications bias which favours temporal lobe epilepsy (e.g. of invasive EEG electrode targets) to allow filtering out specific paper/patient-level priors:

 * Epilepsy Topology (ET): when the paper selects sample of patients based on their established epileptogenic zone (site of surgical resection) or seizure onset zone (neurophysiological/anatomical), and describes the related seizure semiology - e.g. papers looking at TLE, FLE, OLE;
 * Spontaneous Semiology (SS): when the paper pre-selects a sample of patients based on their seizure semiology